-The Western Australian occupational safety and health laws require employers to take care of the safety and health of their workers and others at the workplace.
+The Western Australian work health and safety laws require Persons Conducting a Business or Undertaking (PCBUs) to take care of the safety and health of their workers and others at the workplace.

-- providing and maintaining a work environment that is without risk to occupational health and safety; and
+- providing and maintaining a work environment that is without risk to worker health and safety; and

 - providing adequate facilities for workers to carry out their work in a safe manner.